 However, with appropriate treatment the risk of stroke can be substantially reduced.
-Anticoagulant (blood thinning) drugs like
+Anticoagulant

-warfarin and a newer class of drugs called NOACs are the most effective treatments to reduce the risk of stroke in people with AF.
+(blood thinning) drugs and a newer class of drugs called NOACs are the most effective treatments to reduce the risk of stroke in people with AF.

 Although AF can greatly increase the risk of stroke, there are other factors that can contribute to a stroke.
 These include smoking,